persever/little-lemon-api/README.md

     - **Method:** `PATCH`
     - **Form field:** `delivery_crew`
     - **Note:** `delivery_crew` field uses user id.
 Adrian (id 4) and Sana (id 6) are existing users assigned dto the Delivery crew group.
-    - **Additional functionality:** `delivery_crew` is the only field Managers are allowed to update. `status` has a default of "pending" if there is no `delivery_crew`, and automatically updates to "assigned" when a `delivery_crew` is set.
+    - **Additional functionality:** `delivery_crew` is the only `Order` field Managers are allowed to update. `status` has a default of "pending" if there is no `delivery_crew`, and automatically updates to "assigned" when a `delivery_crew` is set.
 Managers may view all orders at */api/orders/*.
 9. The delivery crew can access orders assigned to them
     - **Endpoint:** */api/orders/*
     - **Method:** `GET`
+    - **Additional functionality:** Delivery crew can see only the orders assigned to them.
 10. The delivery crew can update an order as delivered
     - **Endpoint:** */api/orders/<id\>*
     - **Method:** `PATCH`
     - **Form field:** *status*
-    - **Additional functionality:** `status` is the only field Delivery crew are allowed to update, and they can only change the value to "delivered" as "pending" and "assigned" are set automatically.
+    - **Additional functionality:** `status` is the only `Order` field Delivery crew are allowed to update, and they can only change the value to "delivered" as "pending" and "assigned" are set automatically.
 11. Customers can register
     - **Web registration path:** */api/register/*
 12. Customers can log in using their username and password and get access tokens